ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step1.md

 ![Source migration 44](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source44.png)

 However, we still see problems.
 In this case, we want to sort out the Xpath is invalid error.
-To sort it out, click on CustomerOrderServicesWeb project, which is the one the errors are found on, and select properties.
-On the properties dialog, go to Validation section on the left hand side, scroll down to the last validator which is XSL Validator and right click on it.
+To sort it out, click on CustomerOrderServicesWeb project, which is the one the errors are found on, and select Properties.
+On the properties dialog, select Validation on the left hand side, scroll down to the last validator which is XSL Validator and right click on it.
 Deselect both Manual and Build options.

 ![Source migration 46](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source46.png)

+Click Apply and OK.
 Finally, clean and build the workspace.
 You should now see only Target runtime errors which we will get fixed in the next section.

 ### Software Analyzer Configuration